 Eviction cases are not allowed in small claims court in California, but must be heard by a higher court.

-In California, jury trials are not allowed in small claims court.
+In California, jury trials are not allowed in small claims court but will be required in certain limited civil cases after July 1, 2016.

-Nolo's Small Claims Court area has many helpful related articles and a Small Claims Court FAQ.
+Nolo's Small Claims Court area has many helpful related articles.
 For more detailed help with filing a case, using the best strategy in court, and collecting your money if you win, see Everybody's Guide to Small Claims Court in California, by Attorney Ralph Warner (Nolo).